-Parents should notify principal or superintendent if their student has any special health problems such as diabetes, asthma, or the like.
+Parents should notify principal, superintendent, or school nurse if their student has any special health problems such as diabetes, asthma, or the like for further emergency and health related forms.

 Homebound Instruction

 The school district may provide a student with instruction in his or her home and under parental supervision if the student is physically or mentally ill or injured and unable to attend regular classes for an extended period of time.
 Homebound instruction shall be provided when the student's physical and mental condition are such that the student can benefit from instruction and no other provision will meet the student's educational needs.
 If you believe that homebound instruction is appropriate for your child, please contact the building principal to initiate the appropriate process to determine eligibility.